kitchenartsandletters/damaged-books-service/README.md

 ## Replay & Reconcile Pipeline

 - **Replay:** Gateway can replay any webhook delivery by ID, forwarding the exact raw bytes and headers.
 DBS verifies HMAC and processes as if live.
-- **Reconcile:** Admin endpoint `/admin/reconcile` walks all rows in `damaged.inventory_view`, fetches current Shopify inventory via GraphQL, and upserts latest status via `damaged_upsert_inventory`.
+- **Reconcile:** Admin endpoint `/admin/reconcile` walks all rows in `damaged.inventory_view`, calls `resolve_by_inventory_item_id` from `inventory_service` to fetch current Shopify inventory via GraphQL, including both availability and condition info, preserving both fields.
+If Shopify omits condition or availability, existing DB values are preserved.
+The pipeline then upserts the latest status via `damaged_upsert_inventory`.
 This ensures DBS/Supabase state matches Shopify reality (even if webhooks were dropped).
 - **End-to-end tests:** Confirm that live webhooks, replayed events, and reconcile runs all result in correct Supabase state and business rule execution.

 ---